ychding11/ychding11.github.io/_posts/2015-03-21-Questions.md

 ## How does a c++ compiler know a virtual funcation is called

-  `pBasepter->f()` How it knows f() is a virtual function or ordinary member function?
+  `pBasepter->f()` How compiler knows f() is a virtual function or an ordinary member function ?

-## When was static class member destroyed
+## When is static class member destroyed

   Suppose designing a class which has static member variables.
 When do these static members destroyed?
 If they resides in a shared lib, lib unload operation can lead these variables to destroy.
-Can anything makes these static members partially destroyed?
+Can any other things make these static members partially destroyed?

 ## delete[] operation causes crash issue.

 ```
 delete[] mPtr;
 ```
 The statement cause a segment fault error on Linux platform.
-But on Windows, it runs ok.
+But on Windows, it works fine.
-I am sure mPtr is allocated by new[] operator and no double delete operation to mPtr.
+I am sure mPtr is allocated by new[] operator and no double delete operation to mPtr pointer.
 So what is the root cause?
 Sometimes this kind of dynamic memory issue is very difficult.
-It is unwise to analyse it by simply reviewing code.
-We need debug tools to help us, for example, valgrind.
+It is unwise to analyse it by simply reviewing code line by line.
+We need debug tools help us, for example, valgrind.
 At last I found it is not the delete[] operation cause the problem.
 It is caused by memory copy operation on dynamic heap where destination and source have different sizes.
+But the problems is not visible immediately.
+It appears at a later time when excute statements *delete []mPtr*

 ## assert() cause segment fault when program exits

-It is an common error in huge software development. assert() may inform user with a message by a dialog.
+It is an common error in huge software development that assert() may inform user with a message by a dialog.
-Sometimes GUI moudle already destroyed,So it will cause segments fault issue.
+Sometimes GUI moudle destroyed earlier than the depended module,So it will cause segments fault issue.

+## badly designed public interface will cause desaster

+public interface is the key of module design.For example *int ASimpleTexture::SizeInMemory(EMemoryScope scope).*
+It is very unwise to use int to represent memory size. size_t is an obvious much better choice.
+Signed int can represent very limited memory size in 64 bit times.It is also uncompatible with standard libary which uses sizt_t to respresent memory size in very common public interface such as *memcpy()*.
+Some day when you find the defects you will found it is widely used in your code at the same time.
+There is no rescue other than to reconstruct your code.